devmishrs/fruitset/README.md

 # fruitset
-This repository is all about fruits description.
+This repository is all about fruits description
   ---  Installation ---